Arnaud Kalimuendo: 2021–22: Second loan to Lens

 On 10 June 2021, it was made official by Lens that Kalimuendo would return to PSG following the end of his loan deal.
 His first appearance back at Paris Saint-Germain came in a 1–0 loss to Lille in the Trophée des Champions on 1 August 2021.
 However, on transfer deadline day on 31 August, Kalimuendo returned to Lens on loan for the remainder of the season.
 On 1 October, he scored his first two goals of the season in a 2–0 win over Reims.
 It was the first brace of his career.
 Across his two loan spells at Lens, Kalimuendo scored 21 goals in 65 matches for the club.

 Rennes

 On 11 August 2022, Kalimuendo joined Ligue 1 side Rennes.
+In the 2024–25 season, he finished as his club's top scorer with 17 goals in Ligue 1 and ranked third overall, behind joint top scorers Ousmane Dembélé and Mason Greenwood.

 Nottingham Forest

-On 18 August 2025, Kalimuendo signed a five-year deal with Premier League side Nottingham Forest for a reported transfer fee of £26,000,000.
+On 18 August 2025, Kalimuendo signed a five-year deal with Premier League side Nottingham Forest for a reported transfer fee of £26m.
+Later that year, on 27 November, he scored his first goal for the club in a 3–0 win over Malmö FF during the UEFA Europa League.

+Loan to Eintracht Frankfurt

+On 7 January 2026, Kalimuendo joined Eintracht Frankfurt on loan, with an option to make the transfer permanent.